SS Savannah: Later history

 Savannah remained at her home port until December 3, when she set sail for Washington, D.C., arriving there on the 16th.
 In January 1820, a great fire swept through the city of Savannah, doing severe damage to the business district.
-The owners of the Savannah, William Scarbrough and his partners, suffered losses in the fire and were forced to sell the ship.
+The owners of the Savannah, William Scarbrough and his partners (including Oliver Sturges), suffered losses in the fire and were forced to sell the ship.

 Savannah's engine was removed and resold for the sum of $1,600 to the Allaire Iron Works, which had originally built the engine cylinder.
 The cylinder was preserved by the proprietor of the Allaire Works, James P. Allaire, and was later displayed at the New York Crystal Palace Exhibition of 1856.
 After removal of the engine, the ship was used as a sailing packet, operating between New York and Savannah, Georgia, until running aground along the south shore of Long Island on November 5, 1821, and subsequently breaking up.

 Savannah had proven that a steamship was capable of crossing the ocean, but the public was not yet prepared to trust such means of conveyance on the open sea, and the large amount of space taken up by the engine and its fuel made the ship uneconomic in any case.
 It would be almost another 20 years before steamships began making regular crossings of the Atlantic, and another American-owned steamship would not do so until 1847, almost 30 years later.

 The 'Savannah' is portrayed on a 3¢ US commemorative stamp (Scott #923) issued on May 22, 1944.

 In October 2022, a roughly 13-foot-square piece of weather-beaten wood flotsam washed up off Fire Island after Tropical Storm Ian.
 Experts say it is likely part of the SS Savannah.
 Evidence includes the 1-to-1.3-inch wooden pegs holding the wreckage's planks together, consistent with a 100-foot vessel; the Savannah was 98 feet, 6 inches long.
 The wreckage's iron spikes suggest a ship built around 1820; the Savannah was built in 1818.
 The piece of wreckage is now in the custody of the Fire Island Lighthouse Preservation Society, which will work with National Park Service officials to identify the wreckage and put it on public display.